marcin2x4/rest_api_4_mongodb/README.md

 # rest_api_4_mongodb
-RESTful API to handle interaction with MongoDB product-order data
+RESTful API to handle interaction with MongoDB product-order data.
+Launch server with `node server.js` and interact using Postman.